azimuth-cloud/azimuth-config/docs/configuration/12-kubernetes-apps.md

 You can define templates for the Zenith resources in the parent chart, pointing at services created by the child chart.

-This is the approach taken by the [azimuth-charts](https://github.com/stackhpc/azimuth-charts) that provide the default `jupyterhub` and `daskhub` apps.
+This is the approach taken by the [azimuth-charts](https://github.com/stackhpc/azimuth-charts) repository which hosts the default Azimuth Kubernetes apps.